Kingston upon Hull: Other

-Hull Marina was from the old Humber and Railway docks in the centre of the city.
-It was repurposed and opened in 1983, it has 270 berths for yachts and small sailing craft.
+Hull Marina was developed on land formerly occupied by the railway docks in the centre of the city.
+It was rebuilt and opened in 1983, it has 270 berths for yachts and small sailing craft.

 In July 2014, the former Fruit Market was demolished with a technology hub C4DI (Centre for Digital Innovation) built in December 2015.

-The city has chemical and health care sectors, Smith & Nephew’s founder Thomas James Smith being from the city.
+The city has chemical and health care sectors, Smith & Nephew's founder Thomas James Smith being from the city.
 The health care sector has research facilities provided by the University of Hull through the Institute of Woundcare and the Hull York Medical School partnerships.

 Ferry services started after the decline in fishing by the introduction of Roll-on Roll-off ferry services to the continent of Europe.
 These ferries handle over a million passengers each year.

 Commerce

 Trade

 Merchant's houses such as Blaydes House and some warehouses survive in the Old Town, where trade was centred on the River Hull, later shifting to the Humber docks.

 Humber Quays incorporates the World Trade Centre Hull & Humber and offices for The Spencer Group, RBS, and Jonathan Oliver Lee.

 The quays was a late 2000s development costing £165 million with office buildings, housing, a 200-bedroom hotel and a restaurant.